Cl4sm/Cl4sm.github.io/_includes/blog/2025-08-14_defcon_finals_mcp.md

 And it ran and it ran and it ran.
 This model used the most amount of tool calls I'd ever seen, even after experimenting with `claude-4-sonnet`, `claude-4-opus`, `o3`, etc...
 Eventually the meeting ended, and I was able to look at the results.
-It ran for at least `12 minutes` entirely unassisted and gave us our first taste of hope.
+It ran for at least `12 minutes` entirely unassisted and gave us our first script.

 # The Script of Disappointment
 <!-- filename: disappointment.py -->